maria120123/ABBA-GMRES/README.md

 | CPU | Matched       | Matched   |
 | GPU | Unmatched     | Unmatched |

+Note: fan beam geometry is referred to as _fanflat_ in ASTRA.

 ### TIGRE projectors
 The following TIGRE forward projectors are supported:
 - _Siddon_ (equivalent to line in ASTRA)